My name is Forrest Mallard and I’ve been on a non-stop traveling odyssey since 2005.

 There is something deeply cathartic about trekking, whether it be a short hike through the woods lasting only an hour, or a more epic adventure of crossing a country or continent, lasting maybe weeks or months.
 Every city, town or village that you reach by the power of your own feet, creates a deeply satisfying sense of accomplishment, and thus every sight you see and every meal you eat upon your arrival, becomes a rich reward for a job well done.
 Absolutely every moment that you experience during your journey has personal meaning for you and these moments will remain with you forever.
 Distance suddenly becomes exceptionally relevant in your journey and the concept of ‘travel’ becomes quite vivid and extremely literal.

-In 2017, Canada completed the Trans-Canada Trail, the world’s largest network of recreational trails (14,000 miles or 23,000 km) from the Atlantic to the Pacific, then north to the Arctic Ocean.
+In 2017, Canada completed The Great Trail (formerly known as the Trans-Canada Trail), the world’s largest network of recreational trails (14,000 miles or 23,000 km) from the Atlantic to the Pacific, then north to the Arctic Ocean.
 This is one gigantic example of the increasing passion and popularity for recreational walking.
 The conversion of canal banks and disused railways around the world to mixed-use walk and cycle-ways, enables us to have unprecedented access to cities, urban and rural heritage.

 “Distance changes utterly when you take the world on foot.
 A mile becomes a long way, two miles literally considerable, ten miles whopping, fifty miles at the very limits of conception.
 The world, you realize, is enormous in a way that only you and a small community of fellow hikers know.
 Planetary scale is your little secret.”
 Bill Bryson, ‘A Walk in the Woods’